Delph1/LNU_project/README.md

 ## Project description

-Since the course only ran over five weeks during the summer I had limited time to complete the device.
+Since the course only ran over five weeks during the summer I had limited time to produce a product to showcase.

 My objective for the finished device was this: